Forex - Forex Trading - Currency Trading

 This greed is what draws us into FX trading in the first place - the dream of easy money and 100:1 or 200:1 margin rates.
 It inspires us and causes us to forego rational thinking in favour of reckless abandon.

-In the movie Wall Street, Gordon Gecko says, "Greed is good", but it is also very dangerous - especially if you are unable to recognize when greed is the one doing the talking.
-Greed is also one of the most common techniques used to manipulate people.
 Every get rich quick scheme, promising untold riches for no money down takes advantage of your natural predisposition to throw all logic and sense out the window when greed pays a visit.
 The argument starts to appear very compelling and you ignore what would otherwise be clear warning signs.
 Like drunk goggles, greed can mislead you and when you eventually wake up you are often in a very precarious position.

 The Fear of Losing

-Fear can be equally as dangerous.
-The most potent and easily manipulated form of fear is your fear of admitting that you are wrong.
-Fear of having your precious ego bruised.
-This fear can cause people to do incredibly stupid things.
 The funny thing about this world is that everyone thinks that they are right.
 Most people would rather lose thousands of dollars than admit they are wrong.
 It is easy to feel ashamed of trading losses and live in denial but this is self-destructive behaviour.
 By denying the problem exists, you fail to take steps address it and only ensure that it will continue in the future.

 Demo Trading